Skip to main content

 2.15%

-The rate at which banks borrow money from the ECB.
-This influences the rates they offer to customers.
+The rate at which banks borrow from the ECB.
+This one influences the rates you are offered most.

 2